Skip to contentSkip to navigationSkip to topbar

 use-a-calltoken-when-forwarding-a-call page anchor

-When one of your Twilio phone numbers receives an incoming call, Twilio sends a webhook to your application (please note this will only happen if you use POST).
+When one of your Twilio phone numbers receives an incoming call, Twilio sends a webhook to your application (this will only happen if you use POST).
 The request body of this webhook contains a CallToken property.
 The CallToken contains any SHAKEN/STIR and DIV (diversion) PASSporTs contained in the SIP headers of the incoming call.

 In order to forward a call received by your Twilio number, you must: